reviewpad/code-review-tips/README.md

 ![List of code review tips](images/title.png)

-<p>New to code review?
+<p> New to code review?
 Expert?
-These tips will still be very useful to elevate the quality of your code reviews doesn't matter your experience in code reviews.</p>
+These tips will still be very useful to elevate the quality of your code reviews doesn't matter your experience in code reviews.
+We have split them into different categories to help you even further. </p>

 |Code Review Tip                                                                                                                                                                                                                                                                                                                                                        |Category     |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|